Counselling vs Psychology vs Therapy: What’s the Difference?

 Counselling Journey

-The words get used as if they mean the same thing, which makes choosing support harder than it needs to be.
+If you have ever sat with a search bar open, typing and deleting the words counsellor, psychologist and therapist, wondering which one you are actually meant to be looking for, you are not alone.
+The words get used as if they mean the same thing, and that makes choosing support harder than it ever needs to be.

-Counselling, psychology, therapy: here is what each one actually means, where they overlap, and how to choose the right kind of help without getting lost in the labels.
+This post lays it out in plain language.
+Here is what counselling, psychology and therapy each actually mean, where they overlap (which is more than most people expect), and a simple way to choose the right kind of help without getting lost in the labels.

 “Therapy” is the umbrella word